jarthurgross/website/index.md

 My name is Jonathan A. Gross, and I am a Ph.D. student at the University of New Mexico studying the theory of quantum information.
-I hope for this website to keep a public record of my research activities (such as talks and publications), as well as to provide an outlet for sharing interesting things I happen upon during the course of my work.
+I hope for this website to keep a public record of my research activities (such as talks and publications), as well as to provide a platform for sharing interesting things I happen upon during the course of my work.

 I have a bachelors degree in computer engineering from the University of